Defect dynamics in growing bacterial colonies: Abstract

 \section{Abstract}

 Colonies of rod-shaped bacteria constitute a system of colloidal active matter with nematic properties.
 As a single initial bacterium multiplies through repeated divisions, the resulting colony quickly loses long-range orientational order, but retains locally ordered domains.
-At the boundaries of these domains, topological defects emerge, that themselves move around randomly as the colony grows.
+At the boundaries of these domains, topological defects emerge, which move around randomly as the colony grows.
 In both experiments and simulations, we find that these defects are created at a rate that corresponds to the exponential growth of the colony, resulting in a stable defect density.
-We also characterize the geometric and topological properties of bacterial colonies, from which we find that the aspect ratio of the rod-shaped particles is the main regulator of both the correlation length and the defect density.
+Both this defect density and the colony's correlation length are regulated by the aspect ratio of the rod-shaped particles.
 Moreover, we find that the defect dynamics are well described by a Gamma distribution, which is due to repeated divisions and subsequent re-orientations of the bacteria.